 - Go casino hopping (but stay off the floor).
 Las Vegas is filled with elaborate casinos that are attractions in and of themselves.
 And it’s free to go inside and look around (as long as you don’t feed the machines).
 For example, the Paris Las Vegas Hotel & Casino has a replica of the Eiffel Tower out front, which you are free to look at without spending a dime.
 However, if you want to go up to the tower observation deck, admission fees start at $10.50 for adults and $7.50 for children and seniors.
 The atrium at the Mirage resembles a tropical rain forest, complete with lagoons, waterfalls, and tropical flowers.
 There’s also a 20,000 gallon saltwater aquarium behind the front desk.
 Both are free to look at.
 Inside the Venetian, you’ll find Venetian streetscapes, balconies, cafes, and even a Grand Canal (complete with gondola rides).
 It’ll cost you $18.95 per person for a gondola ride, but it’s free to just go in and browse.

 - Attend an art walk.
 On the first Friday the of every month, the Arts District of downtown Las Vegas holds an art walk from 5:00 to 11:00 p.m.
 Admission is free.
 This event includes works by local artists, food trucks, kids’ activities, music, and artist demonstrations.
-(Currently operating at limited capacity)
+(Currently operating a pause, may be at limited capacity soon)

 - Go window shopping at Caesar’s Palace.
 The Forum Shops at Caesar’s Palace are made up of around 160 high-end stores and restaurants.
 One of the more fascinating aspects of the Forum Shops is the Fall of Atlantis fire and water show, which runs every hour on the hour.
 The 10-minute show features Roman statues that come to life and battle over who should rule over Atlantis.